input-output-hk/plutus-pioneer-program/code/week03/README.md

 The *GiveParams* stay the same, but the endpoints are slightly different, because in the *grab* endpoint earlier we only had the Unit argument, but now we need the slot.

-This is because, in order to construct the address that we grab from, we need the params - the benficiary and the deadline.
+This is because, in order to construct the address that we grab from, we need the params - the beneficiary and the deadline.
 We already now the beneficiary, as it will be the address of the wallet that is doing the grabbing, but we need to pass in the slot value for the deadline.

 In the *give* endpoint, there are also some differences.